-The assets at June 30, 2021 are 1,194% of payroll, so underperforming the investment return assumption by 1.00% (i.e., earn 5.50% for one year) is equivalent to 11.94% of payroll.
+The assets at June 30, 2023 are 1,006% of payroll, so underperforming the investment return assumption by 1.00% (i.e., earn 5.50% for one year) is equivalent to 10.06% of payroll.
 While the actual impact in the first year is mitigated by the asset smoothing method and amortization of the UAAL, this illustrates the risk associated with volatile investment returns.

 ^{}The impact of asset smoothing is not reflected in the impact on the Actuarial Contribution Rate (ACR).
-Current year assumptions are used for all years shown.
+Current year assumptions and 15-year amortization are used for all years shown.